 9. Tension Rod Compartments

-We cannot stress enough on how convenient tension rods make our life, and Montana Praire Tales agrees with us.
-They have used tension rods to create mini compartment in their drawer.
+We cannot stress enough how convenient tension rods make our life, and Montana Praire Tales agrees with us.
+They have used tension rods to create a mini compartment in their drawer.
 Each compartment has its own designated function.
 Since you’ll be the one to install these rods, the choice of how much space you would want to allot to each section is completely in your hands.

 10. Magazine Holders

 This technique is all in the vogue of organizing.
 A magazine shelf with its pre devoted sections can easily accommodate and segregate your crockery to kits type.
 We love the way it has been utilized to achieve a clutter-free and aesthetically pleasing look.

 All hail the pegboard to the rescue.
 They are as fun as they look and will relieve you from the stress of looking at a disorganized kitchen every day.
 Pegboards come in a variety of sizes, so you should be able to find one that suits your kitchen capacities the best.
 Take inspiration from Merrypad who flawlessly executed the technique of sorting according to space.

 12. Storage Shelf

 Take the leap and invest in a storage shelf, or make one of your own.
 Since certain shelves are dedicated to holding food containers, they are designed to hold all the elements in a well-ordered fashion.
 We are particularly in awe of this DIY system that was made on Handymans Daughter for a very little price.

 Most people use cooling racks for their cookies and cakes but we are going a step further.
 This idea is nothing short of genius, and the credit for it goes to Listotic.
 They have used dollar stores’ cooling racks for this hack.
 The cooling racks can be modified as per the space you have.
 You can even place them on top of another basket and use them as dividing shelves for your lids.